 After being sure that the frames will fit your car, they should be carefully packaged and shipped to The Roadster Factory, 328 Killen Road, Armagh, PA 15920.
 Be sure to include contact information as well as details concerning the rebuild.
 Important details are the type of material and the colour.
 At TRF, we can recover your side curtains using Robbins or British Everflex vinyl materials, or using Sunfast canvas material.
 All three of these materials match the tops sold by The Roadster Factory.
 Side curtains cannot be covered using interior grade vinyl.
 If you have your own material that you would like to use, a sample should be sent ahead of time to make sure it is a material that that is suitable for side curtain recovering.

-The photo below shows Dave Hagenbuch unpacking a pair of Dzus style side curtains that have been sent to TRF for rebuilding.
+The photo below shows a pair of Dzus style side curtains that have been sent to TRF for rebuilding being unpacked.

-Upon receiving a set of frames, Dave strips the frames of old covers and stamps each frame with a control number.
+Upon receiving a set of frames, we strip the frames of old covers and stamp each frame with a control number.
 In this way, customers are assured of receiving back the frames that were sent to TRF.
-Dave visually inspects each frame.
+We visually inspects each frame.
 In some cases, the lower channels are badly rusted and need to be replaced.
 If this is necessary, we have replacement channels that can be welded in for a small additional fee.

-The photo above on the left shows Dave stamping control numbers onto a frame.
+The photo above on the left shows how we stamp control numbers onto a frame.
 On the right, the number can be seen on a frame that has already been sand blasted and painted.
-These numbers are hidden by the covers but are matched to the build tags that accompany the frames when they are taken to The Magic Carpet Factory.
+These numbers are hidden by the covers but are matched to the build tags that accompany the frames.

 This photo shows a batch side curtain frames ready to go out to be sand blasted.
 One of the two TRS LeMans race cars owned by The Roadster Factory can be seen in the background.